Dick Martin (artist)

 Dickinson P. Martin (June 29, 1927 – February 14, 1990) was an artist from Chicago who wrote and illustrated a number of books in and related to the Oz series.

 Career

 Martin was an active Oz fan, serving as The International Wizard of Oz Club as president, vice-president, director, and editor of its magazine, The Baum Bugle.

 Martin illustrated Merry Go Round in Oz (1963), the 40th title in the regular Oz series.
 Martin's illustrations received positive notice in a review in the Chicago Tribune.

 He was co-author of The Oz Scrapbook (1977).
 A Library Journal review of The Oz Scrapbook called it "a superb production".

-He wrote and illustrated The Ozmapolitan of Oz (1986).
+Martin also wrote and illustrated The Ozmapolitan of Oz (1986).
 He designed new opening titles for the 1990s home video rerelease of His Majesty, the Scarecrow of Oz.